kfjahnke/envutil/README.md

 --ctc 1, D will instead coincide with the angle between rays to the centers of the marginal pixels.
 So usually (--ctc 0), we have D = atan ( f * W / 2 ), but with --ctc 1, we have
-D = atan ( f * ( W - 1 ) / 2 ) This is hard to see, but some cubemaps seem to use this convention, and using them without --ctc will lead to subtle errors.
-Internally, envutil uses the first notion, and simply recalculates the field of view to be used internally to the slightly larger value which results form the edge-to-edge notion;
+D = atan ( f * ( W - 1 ) / 2 ) This is hard to see, but some cubemaps seem to use
+this convention, and using them without --ctc will lead to subtle errors.
-You could do the same 'manually' and pass a slightly higer value for cbmfov - using --ctc is merely a convenience saving you the calculation.
+Internally, envutil uses the first notion, and simply recalculates the field of view to be used internally to the slightly larger value which results form the edge-to-edge notion; you could do the same 'manually' and pass a slightly higer value for cbmfov - using --ctc is merely a convenience saving you the calculation.

 ### A Side Note on lat/lon Images